 If you found this, then you probably have the same problem I do- short, stubby nails (and in my case hands, too).

 I was blessed with terrible hand genes.
 My hands are tiny and my nail beds are wider than they are short (think “squatty”).
+31 years later (and many months after I first wrote this post) I learned I actually have hereditary clubbing on most of my nails.
+Yay for bad genetics!

 This makes my nails look short and unattractive.
-I also pick my nails and cuticles due to stress.

 Lately I decided that, unless by some miracle of cosmetic science they discover a way to completely replace your fingernails (or even give me robot fingernails- that would be cool), then I’m stuck with these stubs.